Mishra-Palak/Wealth-Wizard-Application/README.md

-# WEALTH WIZARD
+# WEALTH WIZARD - A PERSONALISED MONEY MANAGEMENT SYSTEM
-This application is your personalised money tracker to check on your daily expenditure, and manage and analyse your spending.
+This application is a comprehensive financial tool that empowers individuals to take control of their personal finances.
+It is designed to help users effectively plan, track, and manage their income and expenses, allowing them to achieve their financial goals and maintain a healthy financial lifestyle.

+It typically provides a user-friendly interface, allowing individuals to input their income sources, set up budget categories, and establish spending limits for each category.
+Users can also record their expenses and categorize them accordingly.

+One of the key aspects of this self-budget management system is its ability to highlight areas of overspending, identify saving opportunities, and offer insights into spending patterns over time.

-## OVERVIEW OF THE PROJECT
+## OVERVIEW OF THE APPLICATION
 A penny saved is a penny earned!!!
 1. This application is your personalised money tracker to check on your daily expenditure, and manage and analyse your spending.
 2. This project is a highly useful application designed to keep record of one’s money transactions for a family or a group.